rtmkz/cpp-advanced-hse/seminars/03/plan.md

 - Shared without a deleter: pointer + atomic
 - Move/copy semantics on underlying atomic
+- Aliasing constructor: pointer to member object while keeping its parent alive
 - Deleters: why should we create a control block.
-How many allocations we get (without make-shared)
+How many allocations we get (without make-shared). weak-count
 - Remind: why shared-from-this is needed
-- Remind: cyclic dependencies with shared, solution -- weak
+- Remind: cyclic dependencies with shared, solution -- weak (control block + pointer).
+- weak ptr and lock().
 - optional<> semantics for weak ptr.
 - weak-from-this

+Lambdas (optional):

+- Lambdas: why are they needed in C++
+- Decay to pointer-to-function (operator +)
+- IILE
+- Capture list: capturing by value, reference, rvalue reference
+- Capture list: capturing this, this-by-copy
+- Capture list: renamed args, args with default values, variadic capture, capture with functor application.
+- Lambdas in code: cppinsights -- unnamed functor with unique type
+- Mutable lambdas
+- Template lambdas (and their operator())
+- Recursive lambdas
+- decltype(lambda_type) for STL containers.
+- Abbreviated lambdas proposal -- why and what for